Ramsey numbers of ordered graphs

-We now apply Theorem~\ref{thmKovariTuranSos} twice to obtain a set $V \subset U_1$ of size $k$ which induces a blue copy of $\mathcal{K}_k$ and whose vertices have a common blue neighborhood of size at least $N/2^{64k}$ to the left of $V$ and also to the right of $V$.
+Next we will apply Theorem~\ref{thmKovariTuranSos} to obtain a set $U_2 \subset U_1$ of size $6k$ whose vertices have at least $N/2^{64k}$ common blue neighbors to the left of $U$.
+Then we apply Theorem~\ref{thmKovariTuranSos} again to obtain a set $V \subset U_2$ of size $k$ whose vertices have at least $N/2^{64k}$ common blue neighbors to the right of $U$.